cw417/nvidia-stats/README.md

 ### Installing

-1) You can check that you are using prorietary nvidia drivers compatible with the NvidiaStats:
+1) Check that you are using a compatible Nvidia GPU and driver:
-   - `ixni -G`
+   - `lspci -k | grep -A 2 -E "(VGA|3D)"`
-   - Check your driver info to make sure it is listed as `nvidia`
+   - Check your driver under `Kernel driver in use` to make sure it is listed as `nvidia`
 2) Clone the repository:
    - `git clone https://github.com/cw417/nvidia-stats`
 3) Change into the new directory: